jblotus/explosivewebsprogramming/source/_posts/2011-06-12-unit-testing-models-with-phactory-and-phpunit.md

 **Installing Phactory** Phactory is available as a PEAR package and is super easy to install:

 <pre class="brush:shell">pear channel-discover pearhub.org
 pear install pearhub/Phactory</pre> Once Phactory is installed, you want to integrate Phactory with your test runner.
 You should probably create a new base test case for models using Phactory.
-Let&#8217;s do that now:
+Let's do that now:

 <pre class="brush:php">/*
  * /models/shoe.php